raqueloropeza/CodingDojo_React_PersonCardComponent/README.md

 # Objectives
-  1.Create a component called PersonCard that accepts the following props:
+  1.Create a class component called PersonCard that accepts the following props:

     firstName
     lastName